cpinitiative/usaco-guide/Gold_1DRQ.md

 ### Indexed Set

 In the special case where all elements of the array are either zero or one (which is the case for several gold problems), users of C++ will find [indexed set](https://github.com/bqi343/USACO/blob/master/Implementations/content/data-structures/STL%20(5)/IndexedSet.h) useful.
-Using this, we can solve "Inversion Counting" in just a few lines (with template).
+Using this, we can solve "Inversion Counting" in just a few lines (with template). `Tree<int>` behaves mostly the same way as `set<int>` with the additional function `order_of_key(x)`, which counts the number of elements in the indexed set that are strictly less than `x`.
+See the link for more examples of usage.

 ```cpp
 #include <ext/pb_ds/tree_policy.hpp>